swiftdemand/swiftprotocol/README.md

 When a new Swift Citizen joins, there's an option to include the public key of the Swift Citizen that referred them.
 Referral bonuses are calculated using `5 * Income Distribution Multiplier`.
 For example, if there are 100,000 Swift Citizens at the time of a referral, the bonus would be 500 Swifts.

 ## DAO Based Governance
+Governance is an integral part of the Swift Protocol as it allows for outside data to be safely used for identity verification and economic control.
+However, the decentralized and autonomous elements of the Swift Protocol allow certain rules to be set in stone.
+These rules ensure a fair system exists where nobody has the ability to cheat in a way that is possible with centralized systems.

 The Swift Protocol features an internal system that simulates a decentralized government.
 Swift Citizens have the responsibility to elect representitives known as [Delegated Nodes](#delegated-nodes) that will have various powers within the government.
 These Delegated Nodes are required to both maintain the blockchain, forge new blocks, and vote on proposals.

 ### Election of Delegated Nodes